zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

    Command Execution in a Multistore Environment
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   The Network Administration Zimlet simplifies the management of multiple
+   The Network Administration Console simplifies the management of multiple
    servers: You can select a server from the |backup| tab and perform
    all backup operations on that server, even if you are logged into the
-   Zimbra Administration Console of another server.
+   Administration Console of another server.

    Specific differences between Singlestore and Multistore environments
    are: